kambereBr/wireguard-zabbix-minimal/README.md

 | `{$WG_PEER_NAME}` | Friendly peer name                | `Laptop 1`               |
 | `{$WG_PEER_KEY}`  | Public key for handshake tracking | `<PEER-PUBLIC-KEY>`      |

-You can duplicate the items in Zabbix and create multiple macro sets for multiple peers.
+You can duplicate the related items and triggers in the Zabbix template directly from the Zabbix UI to monitor multiple WireGuard peers.

 ---